goober99/lisp-gui-examples/survey.md

 Actively maintained doesn't necessarily mean a release within x months.
 Sometimes a stable library can go a couple years between releases.
 I'll also look to see if the maintainer seems to be responsive to issues and pull requests.
-If you thinked I missed a library that I should try out, let me know.
+If you think I missed a library that I should try out, let me know.

 I didn't want to create the umpteenth calculator or todo example, so I built a simple GUI for generating a tone.
 I also wrote tutorials for creating the